 The booking process for Havasupai Lodge is entirely different than that of the campground, and is managed by different teams.

-Demand for the lodge is also high, and you should expect phone lines to be busy.
+Demand for the lodge is also high, and you should expect the website to be busy.
 All I can suggest is patience and persistence.
 When you get through, be sure to have all your details, including your name, address, phone number, required dates, and credit card information.

 It’s also a good idea to have an idea of backup dates in case your first dates are not available.